pmcharrison/psynet-mirror/demos/create_and_rate/README.md

 # Create and Rate demos

 To demonstrate and test the Create and Rate paradigm, we have created a few demos.
-These demos are not meant to be used in a real study, but to show how the paradigm works and show-cast certain features.
+These demos are not meant to be used in a real study, but to show how the paradigm works and showcase certain features.

 Here is a brief description of each demo: